FtuoilXelrash/rFireworkShow/README.md

   - **Time-Based Shows** - Only spawn between specified hours with dice roll chance (e.g., 7:50 PM to 7:50 AM)
   - **Automatic Shows** - Traditional scheduled shows with configurable intervals
 - **Random Colors**: Each firework randomly selects from 5 different colors (Champagne, Green, Blue, Violet, Red)
-- **Loot Drops**: Optional drops of 10x Gunpowder items from each firework explosion (falls naturally to ground)
+- **Loot Drops**: Optional drops of random loot items from each firework explosion with configurable probability and amounts (falls naturally to ground)
 - **Smart Positioning**: Shows can be centered near players or at random map locations
 - **Multiple Command Modes**: Manual trigger with `/fs`, test behavior with `/fsrand`, toggle modes with `/fstoggle`
 - **Flexible Spawning**: Spawn at your location, specific coordinates, or fully random